dhirajpatra/learn-microservices-python-docker-kubernetes/README.md

-# Microservices CSV Processing with Docker, FastAPI, Celery, PgSql, GraphQL, Rabbitmq, Redis
+# Microservices CSV Processing with Docker, FastAPI, Celery, PgSql, GraphQL, Elasticsearch, Rabbitmq, Redis

 This a representation level template application to show how can we use microservices application using non blocking architecture.